 About tonsillectomies: The operation can be carried out in a number of ways, as described below:

 - Cold steel surgery – this is the most common method, where a surgical blade is used to cut the tonsils out

 - A probe used to destroy the tissue around the tonsils and to remove the tonsils (diathermy) – it the same time, the heat seals the blood vessels to stop any bleeding

 - A low temperature probe 60˚C used to destroy the tissue around the tonsils and to remove the tonsils (coblation or cold ablation) – this method works in a similar way to diathermy, but uses a lower temperature (60˚C).
 It's considered less painful than diathermy

 - Lasers – high-energy laser beams are used to cut away the tonsils and seal the underlying blood vessels shut

 - Ultrasound – high-energy ultrasound waves are used in a similar way to lasers.

 Each of these techniques is relatively similar in terms of safety, results and recovery, so the type of surgery used will depend on the expertise and training of the surgeon.
 The patient will usually be able to leave hospital on the same day as the patient has the surgery, or the day after.

-For more information search for ‘tonsillitis’ on the NHS UK website.
+- For more information search for ‘tonsillitis’ at www.nhs.uk